-- 1. The Chancellor, President, and the Vice Chancellor for the Colleges of Applied Technology or their respective designee(s) may authorize the procurement of goods and services with a limitation of a contractor's liability. - 2.
+- The Chancellor, President, or their respective designee(s) may authorize the procurement of goods and services with a limitation of a contractor's liability. - 2.
 Unless authorized by the Chancellor or the Chancellor's designee, no contract shall limit a contractor's liability to an Institution in an amount less than two (2) times the maximum liability, estimated liability, or maximum revenue of a contract. - 3.
-A limitation of liability in a contract with an Institution shall not be permitted for the following: - a.
-Liability for intellectual property or to any other liability, including, without limitation, indemnification obligations for infringement of third-party intellectual property rights; - b.
+A limitation of liability in a contract with an Institution shall not be permitted for the following: - Liability for intellectual property or to any other liability, including, without limitation, indemnification obligations for infringement of third-party intellectual property rights;

+- b.
 Claims covered by any specific provision in a contract with the Institution providing for liquidated damages; or - c.
-Claims for intentional torts, criminal acts, fraudulent conduct, or acts or omissions that result in personal injuries or death. - D. A limitation of liability included in a contract with an Institution shall not waive or limit the Institution's legal rights, sovereign immunity, or any other immunity from suit provided by law. - E. Notwithstanding the above, the Chancellor, President, and the Vice Chancellor for the Colleges of Applied Technology or their respective designee(s) may authorize: - 1.
-The acquisition of software for use restricted solely to academic teaching or research upon terms that may limit the contractor's liability or warranties in an amount less than two (2) times the maximum liability; provided, that in no event, shall the liability of the contractor be limited for intentional torts, criminal acts or fraudulent conduct; and - 2.
+Claims for intentional torts, criminal acts, fraudulent conduct, or acts or omissions that result in personal injuries or death. - D. A limitation of liability included in a contract with an Institution shall not waive or limit the Institution's legal rights, sovereign immunity, or any other immunity from suit provided by law. - E. Notwithstanding the above, the Chancellor, President, or their respective designee(s) may authorize: - The acquisition of software for use restricted solely to academic teaching or research upon terms that may limit the contractor's liability or warranties in an amount less than two (2) times the maximum liability; provided, that in no event, shall the liability of the contractor be limited for intentional torts, criminal acts or fraudulent conduct; and - 2.
 The acquisition of software or services, materials, supplies and equipment for free or at nominal cost upon terms that may limit the contractor's liability or warranties in an amount less than two (2) times the maximum liability; provided, that in no event, shall the liability of the contractor be limited for intentional torts, criminal acts or fraudulent conduct.
 T.C.A § 12-3-1210 - F. The provisions of this Section V.E, are not required to be followed for contracts of adhesion; for such contracts, the provisions of G-030, Contracts of Adhesion, may be applied.